The most viral story in the legal industry in 2021 was the attorney who assured a judge that he was not, in fact, a cat.

 Hallucinations are more likely in fact finding due to the open-ended nature of the inquiries and potential of vague language.
 For example, most custodians won’t write in an email “on February 1st I became aware that Larry was committing fraud.”
 When ambiguity is present and interpretation is required, that may cause the software to draw incomplete or incorrect conclusions.

-With respect to document review, Cristin Traylor, Relativity’s Director of AI Transformation & Law Firm Strategy, gave an interview to Legaltech news in which she made some excellent points:
+With respect to document review, Cristin Traylor, the Director of AI Transformation & Law Firm Strategy at Relativity, gave an interview to Legaltech news in which she made some excellent points:

 We can show [during a demo or active matter] the citations, the rationale, the considerations, which again, makes it less of that sort of black box that you think about with [Technology Assisted Review].
 You can actually point people to what’s in the document, and why the product is coming up with the prediction that it is, which is a little bit different, I think, than TAR.